 - The price may also be determined by the quality of the bin.

 Simply stated, a used bin may not be your best bet.
 Count the cost carefully before you buy.
 Getting a used bin for $.20 a bushel will barely allow you to buy new hardware (a must), erect the bin, and do it right while leaving a bit extra over a new bin.
 This does not include the cost of a cement pad, but it does include the potential cost for you to hire a contractor to erect the bin for you.

 Whether you go with a new bin or try to scrounge for something used depends on what you need and whether you have the expertise to fix bent sheets and such.

-Note: Please do not ask my advice on turning a grain bin into an office or home, as I have never done so.
+Note: Please do not ask our advice on turning a grain bin into an office or home, as we have never done so.

 I'm looking for a couple of used bin to make into cottages.
 Do you know any good places to look for used bins?

 Request Example 2

 I am a builder/farmer interested in building round houses using grain bin roofs.
 If you have any ideas or suggestions as to where I could come across a 30' -50' diameter roof that is in usable condition, I would greatly appreciate it.
 I live in Southeastern Ohio, and the hills here make it difficult to grow grain.
 There are only a few farmers who store enough to actually have a large bin like the one I am looking for.
 Thank you for your help!

 As far as I am aware, no official old grain bin rest homes exist.
 There is no centralized grain bin distribution center nor a union or similar organization designed to connect grain bin contractors and sellers.